getsentry/sentry-docs/src/collections/_dev_components/layout-components/platform-content.md

     - You have to
     - Say `end` a lot.

+example_3:
+  Python: Python Example
+  Ruby: Ruby Example
 ---

 You can customize content by platform.
-The switcher will globally remember the prefer language and load it by default until changed.
 Content is run through the Liquid compiler, then through the Markdown compiler, making it possible to create dynamic, rich styled content.

+The switcher will globally remember the prefered language and load it by default until changed.
+If no prefered language is set, the first langage provided is the default.
+A content platform content block does not contain the preferred language, it will display the default language for the block.

+You may force the platform that is displayed on the page by appending a `platform=javascript` query parameter to the page url.
+This will cause subsequent pages in the browsing session to display that platform.
+Removing the query parameter will set the page back to the default behavior of looking for the prefered platform

 - `content=[]` _(required)_ A unique key to identify the switcher